stock2shop/website/content/case-studies/virgin-active.md

 title: Virgin Active
 heading: "case study: virgin active"
 description: "Virgin Active wanted a specific e-commerce website linked to their members portal.
 Stock2Shop worked with them to create a tailormade solution.
 What was it?
 A Magento website, integrated with Parcelninja for a seamless workflow.
 Read more!"
-summary: "Enriches people's lives through physical activity.
-Success story featuring Parcelninja and Magento."
 lead: "Virgin Active is a global chain of health clubs and gyms, with over 270 clubs in 10 countries."
+summary: "Enriches people's lives through physical activity."
+summaryBold: "Success story featuring Parcelninja and Magento."
 image: "/uploads/logo-client-virgin-active.png"
 imageAlt: "virgin active logo"
 weight: 4